-The maximum sustainable yield (MSY) is the largest long-term average catch or yield that can be taken from a stock or stock complex under prevailing ecological and environmental conditions (Source: OECD).
+In fisheries, as in other natural capital, the maximum sustainable yield (MSY) is the largest long-term average catch or yield that can be taken from a stock under prevailing ecological and environmental conditions (Source: OECD ).
 This enables fisheries scientists to identify a total allowable catch (TAC) and from that to set catch quotas.